 The main difference between the Quota in 1878 and in 1981 lies in the fact that, in the first case, the Quota was equivalent to the amount the Ministry of the Treasury would have collected if the common regime had been the applicable one.
-In the second case, the Quota was the payment of the expenses the central government had to fund in the Basque Autonomous Community, either indirectly in case of services provided in the Community, either in case of services provides in the benefit of their inhabitants (for instance, diplomatic relations or the Army), besides their contribution to the Inter-territorial Compensation Fund.
+In the second case, the quota was a contribution to expenses of the State which were not assumed by the Autonomous Community of the Basque Country (for instance, diplomatic relations or the Army or the Inter-Territorial Compensation Fund).

 In order to make the calculation of the amount to be paid as Quota easier, a formula, stated by the Law, was used.
 It took into account the expenditure of the State that benefited the residents in the Basque Country, usually called non assumed charges of the State, the revenue obtained in the Basque Country by the State and, as to prevent the Quota from meaning an added effort, regardless of the generation of effective resources by the State, the State deficit.
 The measurement of all these parameters was made using an imputation method.
-By virtue of the Economic Agreement, the attribution rate or imputation index of the Basque Country was determined in accordance with the income of the Historical Territories relative to that of the State and it was fixed in 6.24%.
-In addition to the Quota, the financial relations between the State and the Basque Country were also based in other financial flows, such as different adjustments to correct the income imputation or the share of the Basque Municipalities in the non agreed fiscal revenues.
+By virtue of the Economic Agreement, the attribution rate or imputation index of the Basque Country was determined in accordance with the income of the Historical Territories relative to that of the State and it was fixed in 6.24% – a percentage that has remained unchanged since it was set.

 Esta web utiliza cookies para mejorar tu experiencia mientras navegas por.
 De estas, las cookies que se clasifican como necesarias se almacenan en tu navegador, ya que son esenciales para el funcionamiento de las funcionalidades básicas del sitio web.